PranavHendre02/Sorting-Algorithms/README.md

 # **Sorting Algorithms Visualization**

-Welcome to the Sorting Algorithms Visualization project!
-This application, developed in Java, provides a dynamic and interactive way to visualize how various sorting algorithms work.
+"Welcome to the Sorting Algorithms Visualization project!
+This interactive Java-based application offers an engaging and intuitive way to explore and understand the inner workings of various sorting algorithms.
+Experience sorting techniques in real-time, with step-by-step visualizations that make learning algorithms both fun and educational!"

 ## Application Overview
 The Sorting Algorithms Visualization is a Java-based project that demonstrates how different sorting algorithms arrange data through step-by-step visual animations.
 Using Java Swing, this project allows users to visualize sorting processes like Insertion Sort, Quick Sort, and Merge Sort with dynamic and smooth animations.